Image above: Early morning in Loxahatchee Wildlife Refuge.

 Relevant Publications:

 - Pelosi, J.A., E.S.
 Sorojsrisom, B.A.
 Zumwalde, and E.B.
 Sessa.
 A genome size for the Appalachian gametophyte.
-In Press at the American Fern Journal..
+The American Fern Journal 113(4): 257-262.

 - Aros-Mualin, D., C. Flores-Galván, S. Páez, J.A.
 Pelosi, E.S.
 Sorojsrisom, N. Yawn, and J.E.
 Watkins.
 In situ observations of gametophytes of six fern species of Costa Rica.
-In Press at The American Fern Journal.
+The American Fern Journal 113(3): 170-190.

 Polyploidy, or whole genome duplication (WGD) is a prominent force in plant evolution, with nearly one-third of speciation events in ferns associated with a change in ploidy.
 Our recent work has focused on both ancient (paleopolyploidy) and recent/ongoing (neopolyploidy) WGD events and their placement on the phylogeny.
-Using a combination of data types, such as transcriptomics, target-capture sequencing, chromosome counts, and flow cytometry, I aim to elucidate the patterns and processes behind polyploidy in ferns.
 We employ bioinformatic and wet-lab approaches to determine ploidy and generate hypotheses of parentage of these putative polyploids.
-Work has focused on Asplenium, Lygodium, and the cactus genus Cylindropuntia.
-On a larger scale, we are interested in the processes that shape genome evolution following polyploidy and the patterns of gene retention that arise as a consequence.
+Work has focused on Asplenium, Lygodium, among other ferns.
+On a larger scale, we are interested in the processes that shape genome evolution following polyploidy and the patterns of gene retention that arise as a consequence. |

 Relevant Publications: